scp756-221/course-site/docs/a3/page.md

 After the previous two assignments, the fix-rebuild-test run-commit cycle should be getting familiar.
 The difference this time is that you will update the package from your development machine, push it up to the GitHub container repository, and pull it from the remote instance, and run it there.

 1. *On your local machine*, edit `app-a3.py`.
-This is the same sequence you did in previous exercises, just using the unique code for this exercise.
+This is the same sequence you did in previous assignments, just using the unique code for this assignment.
 2. *On your local machine*, build the container image using the same command you used above.
 3. *On your local machine*, tag and push the rebuilt image to `ghcr.io` using the same command you used above.
 However, you won't need to log in to `ghcr.io` again, as your prior login will still apply.
 4. *On the remote machine*, pull and run the rebuilt image.
 This time, you will have to force docker to pull the image.
 The remote machine already  has a local copy of the image `ghcr.io/REGID/s2-standalone:v0.75` and by default assumes that is up to date.
 We add the `--pull always` argument to force docker to pull the rebuilt image from GHCR: